 People are asking us to think of the children.
 Think of the children you are oppressing by supporting a No vote.
 Think of the teenagers being assured by their friends that they are normal but being told by their country they are not.
 Think of the babies of Civil Partnerships who only have legally recognised relationships with their biological parent and will encounter custody battles should that parent die.

 This amendment will not threaten the rights of children or families, it will merely add a clause to Article 41 which states “Marriage may be contracted in accordance with law by two persons without distinction as to their sex.”

 While it is understandable that most of us are accustomed to a mother father parental model, it is not for us to determine what every family should conform to.
 It’s 2015.
-Each person, not gender, is endowed with different values: I know families where dads give the period talks and mums have the final word on discipline.
+Each person, not sex, is endowed with different values: I know families where dads give the period talks and mums have the final word on discipline.
 We have house-husbands and female boxing champions; why are we so unwilling to relinquish this attachment to gender stereotyping?

 We are worried about the future because we don’t know it yet.
 It is only human to fear change and the same goes for any generation that has witnessed a monumental shift in history.
 Change is scary but it is necessary.
 Our forefathers didn’t drop dead when women got the vote.
 Our grandparents didn’t suffer when black people were given extra seating options on the bus.
 And our parents haven’t damaged society with the ability to legally divorce one another.

 As a straight person, this is not your struggle.
 No-one told you that you weren’t allowed to marry the person you love; what entitles you to do that to anyone else?
 Support the struggle.
 Vote Yes.